-- Application Complete the application and submit to the Admissions Office along with the \$30 non-refundable application fee. - Christian Formation Reference The University requires a Christian Formation Reference from a spiritual mentor, pastor, or non-family member who can speak to the applicant's spiritual growth and walk with Christ.
-The Christian Formation Reference form is included in the application for admission. - High School Transcript or Equivalent (GED) Transfer students who, at the time of application, have completed fewer than 20 semester college credits or 30 quarter college credits after graduating from high school must submit an official high school transcript. - College Entrance Test Transfer students who, at the time of application, have completed fewer than 20 semester college credits or 30 quarter college credits after graduating high school must submit official scores from either the SAT or ACT. - College Transcripts Send official transcripts from all colleges and universities previously attended.
+Application - Complete the application and submit to the Admissions Office along with the \$30 non-refundable application fee.

+- Christian Formation Reference The University may require a Christian Formation Reference from a spiritual mentor, pastor, or non-family member who can speak to the applicant's spiritual growth and walk with Christ.
+The Christian Formation Reference form is included in the application for admission. - High School Transcript or Equivalent (GED) At the time of application, transfer students must submit an official high school transcript if they have completed fewer than 20 semester credits or 30 quarter credits.
+Approved applicants with an earned associate's degree do not need to provide an official high school transcript.
+Approved applicants with fewer than 60 credits earned after high school graduation must submit a final official high school transcript to the Admissions Office before August 1 for Fall Term and December 1 for Spring Term. - College Entrance Test Transfer students who, at the time of application, have completed fewer than 20 semester college credits or 30 quarter college credits after graduating from high school must submit either the SAT or ACT. - College Transcripts Send official transcripts from all colleges and universities previously enrolled.